Distance: 40 miles out and back

 Shortening the ride: Starting in Inverness will save you a few miles.
 I’m not sure that parking on the shoulder is allowed on Point Reyes National Seashore land.

 Adding miles: The other great ride at Pt.
 Reyes is our Limantour Road ride, which passes within about a mile of the Pt.
 Reyes Lighthouse route.

 All other pavement in the Regional Seashore is more of the same good riding.
 The north road, to McClure Beach, is especially isolated, so ride it if the traffic on Sir Francis Drake disturbs your tranquility or you want to see the elk herds that populate the hillsides.
 Mt.
-Vision Road is a short (gated off), steep little sweetie with expansive views—you should have it to yourself.
+Vision Road is a short (gated off at the turn-around), steep little sweetie with expansive views—you should have it to yourself.

 Pt.
 Reyes Station is on our Chileno Valley Road/Tomales Bay Loop route, so all the riding discussed there is available to you.
 If you have big tires you could ride the smooth dirt of Bear Valley Trail from the Bear Valley Visitor Center to Arch Rock, a wonderful trail with a postcard coastal arch at its end.
 Bring walking shoes—the last leg of the trail is closed to bikes, but you can ride the bulk of it, lock your bike to the bike rack thoughtfully provided, and walk the remainder.